flutter/engine/ci/builders/README.md

 ### Global Tests

-Tests in this section run on a separate bot as an independent sub-builds.
+Tests in this section run on a separate bot as independent sub-builds.
 As opposed to tests running within builds, global tests have access to the the outputs of all the builds running in the same orchestrator build.
 A use case for global tests is to run flutter/framework tests using the